MrSandrow/Memify/TESTING.md

 - iPhone 12 + Portrait + Last iOS Version
 - Pixel 4 + Portrait + Last Android Version

-Workflow - Editor :
+Workflow - Editor (Repeat this workflow for both device orientations / window sizes) :

-- Upload an image that was taken in landscape orientation
+- Draw a line on the canvas
+- Open PenMenu by clicking on PenButton
+- Change pen color
-- Rotate the device
+- Rotate the device / Resize the window
+- Change pen thickness
+- Close PenMenu by clicking on PenButton
-- Reload the page
+- Download the drawing
-- Upload an image that was taken in portrait orientation
+- While holding the pointer down : draw on the canvas, move the pointer outside the canvas, move the pointer inside the canvas again
+- Open PenMenu by clicking on PenButton
+- Close PenMenu by clicking on PenButton
-- Rotate the device
+- Rotate the device / Resize the window
+- Open PenMenu by clicking on PenButton
+- Close PenMenu by clicking on PenButton